In this article

 For example, a couple who gets married on Nov.
 26 and enrolls in a new health plan on Nov.
 28 can get a Dec.
 1 effective date if they utilize their special enrollment period.
 Since open enrollment would be ongoing at that point in the year, they’d also have the option of enrolling without a special enrollment period, but their effective date would be Jan.
 1.

-As of 2022, there is also an option for people receiving CSR benefits on a Silver plan to switch to a plan at a different metal level if they experience a change in household income (relative to the federal poverty level) that makes them newly ineligible for CSR.
-HHS has also finalized a rule change for 2022 that allows people who are newly ineligible for premium subsidies to switch to a plan at a lower metal level.
-Changes in family size can result in changes in subsidy eligibility even without the household’s income amount changing, since both household size and income are used to determine the household’s income as a percentage of the federal poverty level.1
+Since 2022, there has also been an option for people receiving CSR benefits on a Silver plan to switch to a plan at a different metal level if they experience a change in household income (relative to the federal poverty level) that makes them newly ineligible for CSR.
+HHS also finalized a rule change that allows people who are newly ineligible for premium subsidies to switch to a plan at a lower metal level.
+Changes in family size can result in changes in subsidy eligibility even without the household’s income amount changing, since both household size and income are used to determine the household’s income as a percentage of the federal poverty level.3

 If you gain a dependent due to birth or adoption, you’re eligible for an SEP.

 The special enrollment period runs for 60 days following the birth, adoption, or placement for foster care/adoption.
-The coverage effective date is typically backdated to the date of the birth/adoption/placement, but at the enrollee’s request, the exchange can allow for an effective date of the first of the month after the birth, adoption, or placement for foster care/adoption, or for the first of the second following month if the enrollment is completed after the 15th of the month in a state that still uses that deadline.
-Starting in 2025, all states will allow coverage to take effect during any special enrollment period, so the 15th-of-the-month deadline will no longer apply in any state in 2025.
+The coverage effective date is typically backdated to the date of the birth/adoption/placement.
+But at the enrollee’s request, the exchange can allow for an effective date of the first of the month after the birth, adoption, or placement for foster care/adoption.7

 Does pregnancy cause a special enrollment period?

-But it’s important to note that pregnant people qualify for Medicaid (and in some states, CHIP) with higher household income than non-pregnant adults.
-So even if you wouldn’t otherwise qualify for Medicaid, you might find that you do if you’re pregnant.
-If a pregnant person is applying for Medicaid, they are also counted as two people (or more, if there are multiple babies) for Medicaid eligibility determination purposes.5
+But it’s important to note that someone who is pregnant will qualify for Medicaid (and in some states, CHIP) with a higher household income than non-pregnant adults.8 So even if you wouldn’t otherwise qualify for Medicaid, you might find that you do if you’re pregnant.
+If a pregnant woman is applying for Medicaid, she is counted as two people (or more, if there are multiple babies) for Medicaid eligibility determination purposes.9

 A child support order is a qualifying life event.

-In 2015, HHS added child support orders to the list of qualifying life events under the category of gaining or becoming a dependent.
-The court order can be a qualified medical child support order or other order from a state or federal court that requires the dependent to be covered under a health plan.
+In 2015, HHS added child support orders to the list of qualifying life events under the category of gaining or becoming a dependent.10 The court order can be a qualified medical child support order11 or other order from a state or federal court that requires the dependent to be covered under a health plan.

 The special enrollment period continues for 60 days following the date of the court order.
-HHS finalized slight rule adjustments in 2018 to align the effective date rules for gaining a dependent as a result of a child support order with the effective date rules that apply to other circumstances in which a person gains a dependent.
-So coverage is typically backdated to the date of the court order, but at the enrollee’s request, the exchange can allow the enrollee to select an effective date of the first of the month following the enrollment.7
+Coverage is typically backdated to the date of the court order, but at the enrollee’s request, the exchange can allow the enrollee to select an effective date of the first of the month following the enrollment.12

 SEP restrictions